sgc109/msa-spring-instagram/README.md

 # msa-instagram

 Simplified clone of Instagram back-end system in both monolith/ version and microservices architecture(MSA) version( msa/).

 Every server application is implemented with Spring Boot as a framework and Kotlin as a language.

-Different skills(or libraries) are used in each spring applications(e.g. some of them use Spring Webflux and the others Spring MVC).
+Different skills(or libraries) are used in each application(e.g. some of them use Spring Webflux and the others Spring MVC).

 (TODO: Add system diagrams for each monolith and MSA generated with PlantUML)